afatehpuria787/titanic-disaster/README.md

 # 🛳️ Titanic Disaster Survival Analysis

 This repository contains Python and R scripts that clean, wrangle, and create a logistic regression model on the famous Kaggle **Titanic dataset** to predict passenger survival.
 It demonstrates end-to-end data analysis and modeling in two languages, each with its own Docker environment.

----

-## 📊 Dataset

-The dataset comes from [Kaggle’s Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic).

-### Download Instructions
-1. Go to the Kaggle Titanic competition page.
-2. Scroll down and click **Download All** to get `train.csv` and `test.csv`.
-3. Place both files in:
+Both scripts output csv files containing the predictions that the logistic regression model makes on the test data.

 ---